 William Wasco met Anna Sestak, a fellow Hungarian immigrant, not long after he had been released from the Allegheny County Workhouse on an assault charge and she had arrived in this country.
 When Wasco’s attention escalated to persistent efforts to marry Sestak, “a well formed, handsome girl of the Hungarian type of beauty,” she rebuffed him and changed her home and job to avoid his advances.

-The case bears remarkable similarities to Joseph Orosz’s murder of Teresa Bobak the previous year.
+The case bears remarkable similarities to Joseph Orosz’s murder of Teresa Bobak several years earlier.

 Wasco, who worked as a broommaker at a downtown factory, followed her.
 His attention escalated to pleadings and then to threats and then to violence.